sriharikapu/drs/readme.md

-## Health Cash :: ERC20 Token
+## Health Cash :: DRS

-This is an ERC 20 compliant token contract.
+This solidity smart contract provides the functionality needed to manage the keys used in a decentralized record system.

 ## Getting Started